bmancini55/building-lightning/src/chapter_1.md

 The user interface sub-project lives inside the `client` folder of our repository.
 Inside `client/src` is our application code.

 The entry point of the application is `App.tsx`.
 This code uses `react-router` to allow us to link URLs to various scenes of our application.
-Once we've built-up our entry point we embed the application into DOM.
+Once we've built-up our entry point we embed the application into the DOM.

 ```typescript
 // client/src/App